aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1beta1-reference.md

 ---
-title: "v1beta1 Upgrade Reference"
+title: "v1beta1 Reference"
-linkTitle: "v1beta1 Upgrade Reference"
+linkTitle: "v1beta1 Reference"
 weight: 30
 description: >
-  API information for upgrading Karpenter
+  API information for upgrading Karpenter to v1beta1
 ---

 Significant changes to the Karpenter APIs have been introduced in Karpenter v0.32.x.